Be at the heart of actionFly remote-controlled drones into enemy territory to gather vital information.

 Create job alert

 An exciting opportunity has arisen at The Hillingdon Hospitals NHS Foundation Trust for an experienced and enthusiastic clinical pharmacist to join our Clinical Trials Pharmacy Team.
-You will play a vital role in providing a high-quality service that enables patients to access new, ground breaking treatments through study protocols.
-We are looking for someone with strong clinical knowledge, exceptional interpersonal skills, and a passion for excellence.
-In this role, you will work closely with the Principal Pharmacist Transformation, Cancer Services & Clinical Trials, to deliver a comprehensive and high-quality clinical trials pharmacy service.,
+You will play a vital role in providing a high-quality service that enables patients to access new, ground-breaking treatments through study protocols.

-• Working as part of the clinical trials team to provide the pharmacy input and coordination of all aspects relating to trial medicines management within the Dispensary/ Day units/ Wards as required, to ensure that the supply of Investigational Medicinal Products (IMPs) is undertaken in accordance with current legislation and best practice guidelines, ensuring appropriate handling of IMP to safeguard patients, staff and the Trust.
+• Work as part of the clinical trials team to provide pharmacy input and coordination of all aspects relating to trial medicines management within the Dispensary/Day units/Wards as required, ensuring that the supply of Investigational Medicinal Products (IMPs) is undertaken in accordance with legislation and best practice guidelines, safeguarding patients, staff and the Trust.

 • Work closely with the research team and provide highly specialist advice in prescribing and management of adverse events of IMP in line with the clinical trial protocol.